Fixed Assets Overview

 Depreciation Methods

-MYOB Advanced provides multiple built-in depreciation methods that are allowed by law in the United States.
+MYOB Acumatica provides multiple built-in depreciation methods that are allowed by law in the United States.
 Additionally, you can configure your own depreciation methods.
 For the same asset, different depreciation methods can be used for financial reporting and tax reporting.
 For details, see Depreciation Configuration.

 Built-in Averaging Conventions

-MYOB Advanced provides a number of built-in averaging conventions to be used for calculating depreciation for the financial periods within which an asset was acquired or disposed.
+MYOB Acumatica provides a number of built-in averaging conventions to be used for calculating depreciation for the financial periods within which an asset was acquired or disposed.
 You can select the averaging convention that suits the specific depreciation method.
 For more information, see Averaging Conventions.

 Flexible Options for Depreciation Calculation